At Our Lady & St Patrick's, our key intention is that our Curriculum offers children 'Cultural Capital'

 - Residential visits for children in Year 3 to Year 6, including visits to a lake District town, a northern city, a historical city, and take part in an outdoor adventure break.

-Each week, the 'Big Question' is displayed prominently in school and is discussed in our whole-school assembly.
+Each week, the 'Big Question' is displayed prominently in school and is discussed in classes each Friday.
 Children have time to reflect on the big questions and offer their responses.

 For more information on Picture News, please see our 'British Values' page